 Many businesses struggle with maintaining a consistent and effective social media strategy.
 Here are some actionable tips to optimize your online multifamily marketing efforts:

 1. Embrace Content Calendars

 While it can be difficult to draft a content calendar for the first time, it proves immensely beneficial for your social media strategy in the long term.
 Content calendars keep your publishing schedule organized and prevent you from missing any important dates.

 Organize your posting schedule by planning content in advance.
 Using tools like Google’s collaborative platforms helps streamline team communication, ensuring timely and diverse content publication.

-Remember to plan ahead as your business and surrounding area evolve.
-These posts can all be added to your content calendar in advance so that you can plan out your days to ensure nothing overlaps, you aren’t over-promoting your business, and that you are diversifying your content appropriately.
+Remember to plan as your business and surrounding area evolve.
+These posts can all be added to your content calendar in advance so that you can plan out your days to ensure nothing overlaps, you aren’t over-promoting your business, and you are diversifying your content appropriately.

 2. Follow the 20/80 Rule

 Overall, 20% of your shared content should focus on you, while the remaining 80% should be about your audience and what interests them.
-Take this 80% opportunity to be a resource, a thought-leader, and a value-add for your customers.
+Take this 80% opportunity to be a resource, a thought leader, and a value-add for your customers.

-3. Pin Posts to Your Twitter and Facebook Feeds
+3. Pin Posts to Your Feed

 Did you know you can pin important posts to the top of your feed?
 From your latest press release announcing a new product line to a fun giveaway promoting your participation at an upcoming trade show, there are plenty of opportunities to highlight important social posts.